-The submitting author/corresponding author will have to add the each authors’ details during the submission metadata step.
-In the authors metadata, the submitting author need to carefully check the spelling, format of all author names, affiliations, sequence of authors and funding information.
-On publication, this metadata will be transferred to indexing services/databases, so this information should be accurate to ensure that article is correctly indexed, which may affect citations and future funding evaluation.
+The submitting author/corresponding author will have to add each authors’ details during the submission metadata step.
+In the authors metadata, the submitting author needs to carefully check the spelling, format of all author names, affiliations, sequence of authors and funding information.
+On publication, this metadata will be transferred to indexing services/databases, so this information should be accurate to ensure that the article is correctly indexed, which may affect citations and future funding evaluation.

 Conflicts of interest

-There could be diverse area of shared and vested interests for any published article contents.
+There could be a diverse area of shared and vested interests for any published article contents.
 Any individual (Author, reviewer, editors) having vested or intriguing interest that may give rise to any ‘conflict of interest’ for any published work or under editorial processing should inform the relevant party immediately, however, it is difficult to define a single factor possible for ‘conflict of interest’.
 The respective journal concerned should be informed about any significant conflict of interest that editors, authors or reviewers may have.
 Conflicts of interest are almost inevitable, however, these should be disclosed/declared, the authors may include declaration of any potential ‘conflict of interest’ in the article (before or after the acknowledgement section) to be published.
-The conflict of interest may arise or involve multiple factors such financial benefits or liabilities, shared piece of information, authorship dispute or similar ones.
+The conflict of interest may arise or involve multiple factors such as financial benefits or liabilities, shared piece of information, authorship dispute or similar ones.

 The authors of a manuscript should declare or inform the relevant journal about any significant financial interest – recent, present or anticipated – in any organization that may in any way gain or lose financially from the publication of the piece (for example, employment by such an organization; funds for research; funds for a member of staff; fees for consulting; stock or share holdings; patent interests).
-If any author have such an interest (which constitute ‘conflict of interest’) then it should be declared.
+If any author has such an interest (which constitutes ‘conflict of interest’) then it should be declared.

-The other conflict of interest may be personal links (with reviewers, editors or other staff) which may affect or influence the editorial processing/outcome/quality of contents, then it should be brought in notice to editor/journal.
+The other conflict of interest may be personal links (with reviewers, editors or other staff) which may affect or influence the editorial processing/outcome/quality of contents, then it should be brought to the editor/journal.
 Similar other examples may be an academic link or rivalry, or a strong antipathy to an individual whose interests may be affected by publication of a manuscript, and/or the author/s may like to disclose the statement/interest that would be embarrassing if it became publicly known.

 Conflict of interest statement

-Authors should include a Conflicts of interest statement in the manuscript under the heading Conflict of Interests placed after ‘acknowledgements’ section.
+Authors should include a Conflicts of interest statement in the manuscript under the heading Conflict of Interests placed after the ‘acknowledgements’ section.
 If there is no conflict of interest the same should be mentioned in the statement.

 Authors may refer: F van Kolfschooten, ‘Conflicts of interest: Can you believe what you read?’, Nature, 28 March 2002, vol. 416, pp. 360-363; DOI: 10.1038/416360a. for a description and discussion on conflicts of interest.

-Authors should work towards publishing of their research in a plagiarism free way.
+Authors should work towards publishing their research in a plagiarism free way.
 Many different aspects constitute ‘plagiarism’; the most daunting would be questionable originality of work/content.
 Authors must ensure and understand that they include only their original findings and data (figures, images, graphs) in their article.

 The text similarity may be unintended, authors should check the text similarity using the digital/online software subscribed/available in their institute to avoid any rejection/retraction.